 - The proposed development is consistent with the purposes and intent of the OSRD Ordinance as identified in Section XIV-A and has a less detrimental impact on the subject tract of land and advances the interests of the community further than a CSP.
-Indeed, the Planning Board has determined that the proposed OSRD plan is the only acceptable method of constructing a new residential neighborhood in this area of the City (within the Zone II WRPD) and that approval of a CSP for this tract of land would be detrimental to the City's water supply due to the increased site disturbance and coverage associated with such a development scheme. - The proposed OSRD is consistent with the Newburyport Master Plan through consolidation of the "footprint" (magnitude and extent) of roadway and utility infrastructure required for this single family residential development. - The proposed reduction of dimensional requirements, as shown on the above referenced and approved plans is consistent with the requirements for issuance of an OSRD-SP. - The applicant's "Yield Plan," based on a CSP layout, depicts forty-three (43) single family house lots, whereas the OSRD plan depicts thirty-eight (38) house lots in a more compact form with significantly less roadway and infrastructure required to serve the proposed house lots.
+Indeed, the Planning Board has determined that the proposed OSRD plan is the most acceptable method of constructing a new residential neighborhood in this area of the City (within the Zone II WRPD). - The proposed OSRD is consistent with the Newburyport Master Plan through consolidation of the "footprint" (magnitude and extent) of roadway and utility infrastructure required for this single family residential development. - The proposed reduction of dimensional requirements, as shown on the above referenced and approved plans is consistent with the requirements for issuance of an OSRD-SP. - The Applicant's "Yield Plan," based on a CSP layout, depicts forty-three (43) single family house lots, whereas the OSRD plan depicts thirty-eight (38) house lots in a more compact form with significantly less roadway and infrastructure required to serve the proposed house lots.
 This reduction in the horizontal spread of roadways, utilities and infrastructure will in turn minimize overall the level of site disturbance commonly referred to as "sprawl."
 The Planning Board finds that the alternative OSRD plan is preferable to the CSP.
-The OSRD Plan minimizes environmental and community impacts from the proposed residential development, including, but not limited to: preservation of open space and the promotion of more efficient land use in harmony with natural features; conservation of natural resources and scenic qualities; and variety in the development pattern of the community. - The applicant is providing roadway connections to existing streets within the surrounding neighborhoods, thereby creating better site and traffic circulation.
+The OSRD Plan minimizes environmental and community impacts from the proposed residential development, including, but not limited to: preservation of open space and the promotion of more efficient land use in harmony with natural features; conservation of natural resources and scenic qualities; and variety in the development pattern of the community. - The Applicant is providing roadway connections to existing streets within the surrounding neighborhoods, thereby creating better site and traffic circulation.
 The roadways shall be constructed with a sufficient width to ensure that first responders are able to efficiently access the new homes in the event of an emergency.

-- This OSRD-SP will result in a project that is in harmony with the surrounding neighborhoods. - This OSRD-SP promotes the preservation of open space and recreation in the City through the permanent conservation of the open space as depicted on the approved plans, as well as the creation of bike and walking trails, a connection to the multimodal path, which is proposed to traverse the Merrimac River, revitalization of a wetlands area, ponds that may be used for ice skating or other recreational activities, and a central greenspace and neighborhood gathering area. - This OSRD-SP, as conditioned by this decision, addresses comments and concerns raised by other City departments, boards and commissions, as well as abutters and other interested parties.
+- This OSRD-SP will result in a project that is in harmony with the surrounding neighborhoods. - This OSRD-SP promotes the preservation of open space and recreation in the City through the permanent conservation of the open space as depicted on the approved plans, as well as the creation of bike and walking trails, a connection to the multimodal path, which is proposed to traverse the Merrimac River, revitalization of a wetlands area, ponds that may be used for ice skating or other recreational activities, and a central green space and neighborhood gathering area. - This OSRD-SP, as conditioned by this decision, addresses comments and concerns raised by other City departments, boards and commissions, as well as abutters and other interested parties.